UroojAkram988/schoolfrontendproject/README.md

 - **Icons:** Font Awesome
 - **Layout:** Custom Flex/Grid + Responsive Design
 ## 💡 Author Notes
 This project was built for academic purposes with complete frontend functionality.
-You can later integrate it with backend technologies like PHP, MySQL, Firebase, or others to make it dynamic and functional.
+I can later integrate it with backend technologies like PHP or JS, MySQL, Firebase, or others to make it dynamic and functional.